With Friends Like These...

 With Friends Like These... is a 1998 American comedy film directed by Philip Frank Messina and starring Robert Costanzo, Jon Tenney, David Strathairn and Adam Arkin.
 Bill Murray appears in a cameo.

-Premise
+The film was originally released on home video in 1998 and was later give a theatrical release in 2005.

+Plot

 Four small-time two-bit character actors (Costanzo, Tenney, Strathairn, and Arkin), all close friends, are competing for the same important part in the next Martin Scorsese mob film.